Jatiya Sangsad: Parliament House

 The parliament is housed in the Jatiya Sangsad Bhaban (জাতীয় সংসদ ভবন Jatiyô Sôngsôd Bhôbôn), located at Sher-e-Bangla Nagar in the Bangladeshi capital of Dhaka.
-Designed by the American architect, Louis Kahn, the building is one of the largest legislative complexes in the world, comprising 200 acre.
-Louis Kahn designed the entire Jatiya Sangsad complex, which includes lawns, lake and residences for the Members of the Parliament (MPs).
+Designed by the American architect Louis Kahn, the building is one of the largest legislative complexes in the world, comprising 200 acre.
+Louis Kahn designed the entire Jatiya Sangsad complex, which includes lawns, lake and residences for the members of the Parliament (MPs).
 The main building, which is at the center of the complex, is divided into three parts – the Main Plaza, South Plaza and Presidential Plaza.

 Sangsad Library

-The Sangsad Library or Parliament Library claims to be the most comprehensive library in Bangladesh, holding over 85,000 books and many more reports, parliamentary debates, government gazettes, journals, magazines and newspapers.
-The Library is housed in Sangsad Bhaban in Sher e Bangla Nagar, Dhaka.
-The Library was established in 1972, after the immediate formation of the Constituent Assembly of Bangladesh to support the lawmakers and their staff.
-The Library is administered by the Parliamentary Librarian, a statutory officer responsible for the control and management of the facility, reporting to the Deputy Speaker and the Library Committee.
-Although the Library is open to the public, only current and former members of Parliament, secretariat staff, and authorised researchers may check out books and materials.
+The Sangsad Library or Parliament Library claims to be the most comprehensive in Bangladesh, holding over 85,000 books and many more reports, parliamentary debates, government gazettes, journals, magazines and newspapers.
+The library is housed in Sangsad Bhaban in Sher e Bangla Nagar, Dhaka.
+The library was established in 1972, after the immediate formation of the Constituent Assembly of Bangladesh to support the lawmakers and their staff.
+The library is administered by the parliamentary librarian, a statutory officer responsible for the control and management of the facility, reporting to the deputy speaker and the Library Committee.
+Although the library is open to the public, only current and former members of Parliament, secretariat staff, and authorised researchers may check out books and materials.

 Sangsad Television

 The Sangsad Bangladesh Television (publicly known as Sangsad TV) is a digital television channel in Bangladesh.
-It broadcasts parliamentary activity following its establishment under a Broadcasting Act 2011.
+It broadcasts parliamentary activity following its establishment under the Broadcasting Act 2011.
 Prior to the establishment of the Sangsad TV, the Sangsad's programming was produced by the Ministry of Information and relayed in its Bangladesh Television.

+Proposed reforms

+A proposal to reform Bangladesh's legislature from a unicameral to a bicameral system has been suggested by legal scholars and policy experts.
+According to a 2025 analysis published in Verfassungsblog, the aim of the proposal is to enhance democratic oversight and improve representation.

+The suggested system would consist of two chambers: a National Assembly (lower house) and a Senate (upper house), each serving four-year terms.
+The National Assembly would consist of 400 members: